-Changes in the gut bacteria protect against strokeDecember 5th, 2012 in Medical research /
+Changes in the gut bacteria protect against strokeDecember 5, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Researchers at Chalmers University of Technology and University of Gothenburg demonstrate that an altered gut microbiota in humans is associated with symptomatic atherosclerosis and stroke.
 These findings are presented in a study published in Nature Communications.